arkivanov/Decompose/docs/extensions/compose.md

     Child Slot might not be suitable for a Navigation Drawer.
 This is because the Navigation Drawer can be opened by a drag gesture at any time.
 The corresponding component should be [always created](https://arkivanov.github.io/Decompose/component/child-components/#adding-a-child-component-manually) so that it's always ready to be rendered.

-## Pager-like navigation
+## Child Pages navigation with Compose

-!!!warning
-    This navigation model is experimental, the API is subject to change.

 The [Child Pages](../navigation/pages/overview.md) navigation model provides [ChildPages](https://github.com/arkivanov/Decompose/blob/master/decompose/src/commonMain/kotlin/com/arkivanov/decompose/router/pages/ChildPages.kt) as `Value<ChildPages>` that can be observed in a `Composable` component.

 The Compose extension module provides the [ChildPages(...)](https://github.com/arkivanov/Decompose/blob/master/extensions-compose/src/commonMain/kotlin/com/arkivanov/decompose/extensions/compose/pages/ChildPages.kt) function which has the following features:

 - It listens for the `ChildPages` changes and displays child components using `HorizontalPager` or `VerticalPager` (see the related Jetpack Compose [documentation](https://developer.android.com/jetpack/compose/layouts/pager)).
-- It animates page changes if there is an `animation` spec provided.
+- It animates page changes if there is a `scrollAnimation` spec provided.
+- It supports displaying either just two panels (Main and Details) or three panels (Main, Details and Extra).

 === "Before version 3.2.0-alpha03"